‘C’ for yourself: Which vitamin C supplement best suits your needs?

 A solid immune defence relies not only on good vitamin C levels but also on adequate vitamin D, zinc and various other supporting minerals.
 Zinc is effective both as a preventative and therapeutic mineral for viral respiratory tract infections, especially when started within 24 hours of symptom onset.

-Liposomal Vitamin C & Zinc Immune Support Complex (soon to be released), combines brilliantly absorbed liposomal vitamin C with immune-boosting zinc, selenium and copper to ensure the important zinc-copper ratio is maintained.
+Liposomal Vitamin C & Zinc Immune Support Complex, combines brilliantly absorbed liposomal vitamin C with immune-boosting zinc, selenium and copper to ensure the important zinc-copper ratio is maintained.
 It’s a complete immune solution for the whole family, in a tasty citrus liquid form.
 Delicious straight from the spoon, it can also be added to drinks, yoghurt or porridge.
 Perfect for those who want an all-round immune product and don’t like swallowing tablets.

 Ester-C 1000mg Vitamin C - Ideal for those looking for a convenient 1-a-day solution to target immune health, who may be prone to digestive discomfort from other forms of vitamin C.